AGDEL logo

 Reliability Adjustment#

 Sample size is first-class.
-A slice with 10 trades should not outrank a stable slice with 1000 trades on raw percentage alone.
+A slice with 10 trades should not outrank a stable slice with 1000 trades on raw Profit Factor alone.

 text